 For 2006, the Mitsubishi Montero is unchanged, save for the discontinuation of a number of exterior colours.
 As in 2005, it comes in a single trim line, the Limited.

 The Montero is powered by a 3.8-litre V6 engine, mated to a five-speed automatic transmission with Sportronic Sequential Shift manual mode and ActiveTrac four-wheel-drive with rear-wheel, full-time all-wheel and 4WD high and low range with locked centre differential.
 The Montero holds seven passengers, with a third-row seat that can be folded into a well in the cargo area floor, or removed entirely.

 The Montero Limited includes auto-off halogen headlights, fog lamps, variable intermittent wipers, roof rails, four ventilated brake discs, power sunroof, rear wiper, 17-inch alloy wheels, automatic climate control, rear air conditioning and heating, wood and leather-wrapped steering wheel, cruise, power windows and locks, leather interior, 10-way driver and 8-way passenger power heated seats, and CD player with seven speakers.

 The Montero’s four-wheel-drive system is quite sophisticated, with a switch that activates an electric motor to select drive modes.
 Shifting from two- to four-wheel-drive can be done at speeds up to 100 km/h.
 The exterior styling borders on odd, but the interior is as nice as many higher-priced SUVs, and that warranty is a thing of beauty.
-A major drawback is the company’s limited dealer network, which may make it difficult for some buyers to purchase or service their vehicles conveniently.
+One possible drawback is the company’s limited dealer network, which may make it difficult for some buyers to purchase or service their vehicles conveniently.